-In 2014, 2015 and 2016, the construction revenue received in advance were Baht 0.63 million, 1.13 million and 2.94 million, respectively.
-These deferred income arose due to collection as per each completed milestone of construction and many milestones can be collected at the same time which was more than recognition of income as per each milestone of each project.
-In 2016, the deferred income was gained from 2 projects of which the collection was made through the aforementioned method.
+In 2017, 2016 and 2015, the construction revenue received in advance were Baht 0.18 million, 2.94 million and 1.13 million, respectively.
+These construction revenue received in advance arose due to collection of each completed milestone of construction works and many milestones can be collected at the same time which was more than recognized income as per each completed milestone of each project.
+In 2017, the construction revenue received in advance was gained from 1 project of which the collection was made through the aforementioned method.